iiccsss/iiccsss.github.io/_news/announcement_6.md

 related_posts: false
 ---

 IICCSSS 2023 is starting!
-You can catch the livestream (starting at 10:30 CEST) on Zoom [here](https://zoom.us/my/polina.tsvilodub).
+You can catch the livestream (starting at 10:30 CEST) on Zoom.